3dem/emhub/emhub/templates/pages/welcome.md

 ### 2.3 Booking Slots

 To create a booking, the user should have authorization.
-One way is to create the booking in a predefined **SLOT** that has granted access to an application that the user (or its PI) is involved.
+One way is to create the booking in a predefined **SLOT** that has granted access to an application that the user (or its PI) is involved with.
-In the previous example for the Talos, all national users (all applications with CEM code) are able to book during the weeks of October 5-10 and 19-24.
+In the previous example for the Talos, users within CEM code applications are able to book during the weeks of October 5-10 and 19-24.
-Internal users will not be able to book during these weeks, but can book in available free days (e.g Tuesday September 29 or October 14 or 17).

-One can select one or several days (recommended max 2 days) and optional set a title and description.
+One can select one or several days (recommended max 2 days), and optional a title and a description.

 <img width="100%" src="https://github.com/delarosatrevin/scipion-session/wiki/images/booking_form.png">

 ### 2.4 Describe Experiment

-It is important to describe your desired experiment before you data collection session starts.
+It is important to describe your desired experiment before your session starts.
-Experiments parameters can be set via the attached form to your booking as shown below:
+Experiment parameters can be set via the attached form to your booking as shown below:

 <img width="75%" src="https://github.com/delarosatrevin/scipion-session/wiki/images/booking_experiment.png">